True Armyworm, Pseudaletia unipuncta.

-Please refer to the most recent version of the Wheat Insect Management Guide for control options.
+Please refer to the most recent version of the Corn Insect Management Guide for treatment options.